All Episodes

 Now, if she drops out, she's still going to control all that money.

-So what do you think the chances are that she might team up with an RFK Jr., use all that money to run on the no labels ticket as the quote centrist young alternative to Trump and Biden.
+So what do you think the chances are that she might team up with an RFK Jr., use all that money to run on the no labels ticket as the, quote, centrist young alternative to Trump and Biden?

-But however, simultaneously, uh she had previously pledged prior to the Republican primary debates that she would support whoever the eventual winner is, and she backed away from that promise this weekend, so I'm not sure what to make of that.
+But however, simultaneously, she had previously pledged prior to the Republican primary debates that she would support whoever the eventual winner is, and she backed away from that promise this weekend.

 I mean, is she somebody that's going to keep her word on this or not?

-Uh that before she went into her home state and lost by 21 points after coming in third and in Iowa and and losing by double digits in New Hampshire and losing two to one in Nevada to none of the above.
+I think it would have been a far better strategy for her if she really had presidential ambitions that continued that before she went into her home state and lost by 21 points after coming in third in Iowa and losing by double digits in New Hampshire and losing 2-1 in Nevada to none of the above.

 That's my feeling.